tatupesonen/tettitori-api/plan.md

   - [x] Configure in-memory database
 - [x] Schemas
   - [x] Figure out the schemas we want to use with MongoDB
-  - [ ] Figure out all the fields we want in our work practice program schema
+  - [x] Figure out all the fields we want in our work practice program schema
 - [x] Login system
   - [x] Routes for login
   - [x] How does auth flow work?
   - [x] Auth flow working, role system working.
-  - [ ] Write tests to test the auth system.
-- [ ] Dockerize
+- [x] Dockerize